han16/shengtonghan.github.io/_pages/about.md

 ##  About me

 <span style="font-size:0.9em;">  Shengtong is an Assistant Professor of Biostatistics in [Marquette University School of Dentistry](https://www.marquette.edu/dentistry/), Milwaukee, WI.
-Previously, he was a faculty in Biostatistics at Uiversity of Wisconsin, Milwaukee and postdoc in statistical genetics and genomics at  [xin's lab](http://xinhelab.org) at University of Chicago, Chicago, IL. </span>
+Previously, he was a faculty in Biostatistics at University of Wisconsin, Milwaukee and postdoc in statistical genetics and genomics at  [xin's lab](http://xinhelab.org) at University of Chicago, Chicago, IL. </span>